 The Covid-19 outbreak is an exceptional event which we know will have an impact on the groups and individuals we support and the entire voluntary and charity sector across the county.

 We regularly search for new funding opportunities and update this list on a weekly basis to bring you a comprehensive and up to date list of grants and grant providers.

 We have launched our own Coronavirus Response Grants programme to distribute funds raised through our own appeal and Devon’s share of the National Emergencies Trust Coronavirus Appeal fund.
-Details on how to apply are available here
+Details this are available here.

 The Charities Excellence Framework have launched The COVID19 Funder Database with free access enabling anyone to run searches for emergency funding.
 With 800+ records, it’s the largest anywhere and is updated weekly.
 More information can be found here